 - Walk.
 Get used to it beforehand because you’ll do a lot of walking at Pennsic.
 A WHOLE lot.
 Walk at lunch or before/after work, and wear the shoes (you do have at least 2 pair, right?) that you’ll be wearing at Pennsic so you get them well broken in.
 Blisters do not a happy camper make.

 - Sew.
-Concentrate on light-weight simple underclothes (shirts, shifts) of breathable, natural fabric, preferably linen or silk, though cotton will do.
+Concentrate on light-weight simple underclothes (shirts, shifts) of breathable, natural fabric, preferably linen or lightweight wool, though cotton will do.
+Silk is also a natural fiber but tends to be warm.
 Make as many as you can (one for every day you’ll be at Pennsic, if you don’t want/plan to do laundry).
 Overtunics/gowns can be worn more than once if you have underclothes to soak up the perspiration.
 You can get cheap cotton at those Wal-Marts that still sell fabric or from the bargain racks at JoAnn Fabrics.
+In general, you want solid colors in non-neon shades.

 - Repair any damaged gear.
 If you’ve been in the SCA long enough for your armor, weapons, clothing, or other equipment to have some wear, check it for any needed repairs and then make them.
 Don’t wait until you get to Pennsic to discover that the buckle on your cuisses needs to be replaced or there’s a seam coming apart in your favorite gown.
 While you’re at it, set your tent up in the back yard and check it for any issues.
 If you’ve just bought a new tent, set it up at home in daylight and good weather so you know how it goes together.
 This will make it far easier if (when) you have to set it up in the dark and/or rain when you get to Pennsic.